StanfordBioinformatics/qualia/README.md

-# ClaritasExomeAnalysis
+# qualia
-Scripts for preparation and processing of exome data from Claritas
+Scripts for preparation and processing of exome data

 ## Procedure for copying data from encyrpted hard drives